EllaBrands/stanDev/Developer-Process.md

 For a *new feature*, checkout develop and get up to date.

-    > git pull
     > git checkout develop
     > git pull
     > git checkout -b feature/foo
     > git push -u origin feature/foo

-For a *bug fix*, checkout the latest hotfix branch and get up to date.
+For a *bug fix*, checkout the latest hotfix branch and get up to date;  the first pull is there in case the hotfix version hasn't been pulled to the local Git.

     > git pull
     > git checkout hotfix/v2.0.2